yetanotherchris/letmein/README.md

 ### What is it?

 Letmein is an encrypted notes service, similar to cryptobin.co.
 No encryption keys are stored in the database, and the encryption is performed in the browser.
-Notes last 12 hours by default, but this is configurable (see below) with the option to have multiple expiry times.
-A background service cleans up expired notes every 5 minutes.
-This 5 minutes/300 second wait time is also configurable.
+Notes last up to 12 hours by default, but this is configurable (see below) with the option to have multiple expiry times.
+A background service (using Quartz.NET) cleans up expired notes on a configurable schedule.

 ### Tech stack

-- .NET 9
+- .NET 10
 - React using Vite and Tailwind
 - [Sjcl](https://github.com/bitwiseshiftleft/sjcl) Javascript library for encryption.
 - Postgres (using [Marten](https://github.com/JasperFx/marten))